Comprehensive Guide to CotC

 History, in short

-Eventually, the tribalistic raiders of animalmen known as the Dru'un and the Hessak lizardfolk were enslaved by the Kykr, who were far superior to them in both technology and biological evolution.
+Eventually, the tribalistic raiders of animalmen known as the Dru'un and the Hessak lizardfolk were enslaved by the Kykr, who were far superior to them in technology and societal prowess.
 The Kykr bred the Dru'un and Hessak into a workforce for manual labor.

 The Kykr civilisation flourished, eventually discovered Shadow Power and entered a prosperous industrial age.

 With such massive technological advances came political and moral advance, which eventually led to the Dru'un and Hessak's emancipation.
 They were taken in as citizens of Kykr society.
 Centuries of enslavement and biological tampering has left them slighted and disadvantaged in society, but while this has started to change through societal advance, the Dru'un and Hessak are still disadvantaged in the cutthroat corporate society built largely on mental prowess rather than physical might.

 Continued use of shadow power eventually led to the collapse of the Shadow Realm, a neighboring dimension rich in an energy-dense material known as "Shade" from which the energy to fuel the Shadow Power Plants was taken.
 The result was The Cataclysm, a world ending event that destroyed the world, killing the vast majority of people living in it.

 One thing that immediately gets people a bit wierded out is that Dunia lacks humans.
 There never were any humans and no one in Dunia is familiar with the concept of humans or humanity.